Perimenopause: Common Symptoms and Natural Solutions

 Hormonal changes may also affect your memory and concentration.
 Studies show that perimenopause may affect your learning, memory, and thinking skills.
 Forgetfulness, difficulty focusing, and problems with concentration are common symptoms during perimenopause (11, 12).

-If you are somewhat more forgetful or spaced out than normal, chances are that there is nothing to worried about.
+If you are somewhat more forgetful or spaced out than normal, chances are that there is nothing to worry about.
 However, if you are experiencing more serious memory problems, such as repeating questions or comments, forgetting how to use common objects, getting lost in familiar places, neglecting hygiene and having trouble carrying out regular activities, then it is important to visit your doctors.
 Alzheimer’s disease, head injuries, infections, thyroid problems, depression, alcoholism, some medications, and other issues may be the culprit behind your symptoms.

 Vaginal Dryness